Supreme Court temporarily blocks reinstatement of Trump’s ‘Remain in Mexico’ policy

 Alito’s decision to block the judge’s order was met with cautious optimism by immigration activists, who have urged Biden administration officials to end the MPP program for good.

-“The Trump Administration’s MPP program was not only cruel and inhumane, it was also unjust — and, the Biden Administration was absolutely correct in putting an end to it,” Kerri Talbot, deputy director of the nonprofit Immigration Hub group, said in a statement.
+“The Trump Administration’s MPP program was not only cruel and inhumane, it was also unjust — and, the Biden Administration was absolutely correct in putting an end to it,” Kerri Talbot, deputy director of the nonprofit group Immigration Hub, said in a statement.

-“Trump’s MPP put thousands of vulnerable asylum-seekers at risk of extreme violence in camps, with at least 1,500 reported instances of murder, rape, kidnapping, and other violent attacks while they waited in limbo without representation and safety,” Talbot added.
+“Trump’s MPP put thousands of vulnerable asylum-seekers at risk of extreme violence in camps, with at least 1,500 reported instances of murder, rape, kidnapping, and other violent attacks while they waited in limbo without representation and safety,” the statement said.

 Read more: